catdad/brackets-open-shell-here/README.md

 ### Building the native module

 Ugh.
 I still don't have a great way of doing this.
 Basically, install the [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) (or VS 2015 with C++ enabled).
-Then, open the "Developer Command Prompt" (this is not regular `cmd`), and use that to build the file.
+Then, open the "Developer Command Prompt" (this is not the regular `cmd`), and use that to build the file.

 ```bash
 "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin\cl.exe" open.c